Donald W. Haddad

 A published composer, he studied with Ernst von Dohnonyi, who had been a student of Johannes Brahms.
 Haddad has written for every possible ensemble including band, orchestra, choir, chamber groups and others.
 While he has written a considerable amount of music and materials for educational use, he now prefers composing solos and music for band and ensembles.
 According to performance records from ASCAP, his music, which is published by four major publishers, is performed frequently around the world.

 After teaching at WTSU, Haddad went to the University of Kentucky.
-While there he became an Adventist.
-Though he was slated to receive tenure, he found that weekend performance expectations and Sabbath observance could not be reconciled and eventually left.
+While there he became a Seventh-day Adventist.
+Although he was slated to receive tenure, he found that weekend performance expectations and Sabbath observance could not be reconciled and he eventually left.
 He served briefly as chair of the music program at Southwestern Adventist University.

-Sources: Conversations with and letters from Donald Haddad, 2000 to 2003, including detailed biographical letter dated 7 September 2000; Sigma Alpha Iota listing, 30 November 2002; Other online sources.
+Sources: Conversations with and letters from Donald Haddad, 2000 to 2003, including detailed biographical letter dated 7 September 2000; Sigma Alpha Iota listing, 30 November 2002; lankford .com/obituary/donald-haddad and other online sources.